Darkwolfattano/Portfolio-DarkWolfattano/docs/Building.md

 === "Small Explination"
-    The server handles a few things, the first being remote throtelling, back when this system was orginally made there weren't any good Libarys to handle it.
-Thus I had to make one for adding more buildings.
+    The server handles a few things, the first being remote throttling, back when this system was originally made, there weren't any good libraries to handle it, thus I had to make one for adding more buildings.

 === "Remote throttle"
 	```lua